gglanzani/xebia-blog-posts/how-i-learned-to-stop-worrying-and-love-llms/index.md

 }
 ```

 OK, almost there.
-This code has one bug and one problem:
+This code has two problems:

-1. Bug: `client` has no type in the function signature
+1. `client` has no type in the function signature and Go doesn't like that!
 2. I want to interpolate the `name` variable into the `text` variable to personalize the message

+### The finishing touches

 > Q: How do I find out the type of a go variable?

 ChatGPT replied: `fmt.Printf("Type of var1 (%v) is: %T\n", var1, var1)`.
-Upon running the snippet, I got `*messagebird.Client`.
-Later, after I set up [NeoVim] with the Go Language Server protocol ([LSP]), the editor would suggest that `client` is indeed of `*messagebird.Client` type while instantiating it.
-This is much more convenient than running programs just to get the type of variables.
+Upon running the snippet, I got `*messagebird.Client`, which is what the doctor ordered.
+Later, after I set up [NeoVim] with the Go Language Server protocol ([LSP]), the editor would conveniently suggest the type automatically.

 > Q: How do I do string interpolation in go?